md685-njit/Assignment-1/README.md

 **The key lasts only until you close that terminal window.** In a new window, set it again.
 That is deliberate.

-Never print the key with `echo`, and never paste it into your report, your ledger, a prompt, or a chat window.
+Never print the key with `echo`, and never paste it into your report, a prompt, or a chat window.
 If it leaks, delete it on the API keys page and create a new one.

 If the instructor gives the whole class an Anthropic configuration instead, set `ANTHROPIC_API_KEY` the same way, with a key from https://console.anthropic.com.